 Posterior Wall: B4 is identifiable from y = -0.1cm to y = +0.2cm and is fairly smooth and continuous except for the gap which is present in the middle third of the screen.
-B5 is not quite as smooth and distinct as B4, but can still be identified with relative confidence from y = -0.7cm to y = +0.3cm.
+B5 is not quite as smooth and distinct as B4 but can still be identified with relative confidence from y = -0.7cm to y = +0.3cm.
 Turning down monitor brightness can help in identifying a more distinct dark to bright transition characteristic of B5.

 Anterior Wall: The anterior wall is not very clear, and the measurements taken there will not have a high quality rating.
-Because of the diffuse patches of echoes preceding B3, there is no dark, echo-free band, and identification of B3 and B2 is difficult.
-Nevertheless, B3 may be identified in two regions along the anterior wall from y = -1.0cm to y = -0.3cm and from y = +0.2cm to y = +0.7cm.
-Lowering of the monitor brightness may eliminate a significant amount of the diffuse echoes between B2 and B3 and make identification of these interfaces easier.
+Because of the diffuse patches of echoes preceding B3 there is no dark, echo-free band, and identification of B3 and B2 is difficult.
+Nevertheless, B3 may be identified in two regions along the anterior wall from y = -1.0cm to y = -0.3cm and from y = +0.2cm to y = +0.4cm.
+There is a slightly visible bright to "dark" transition in the area of B2, thus this boundary may be identified from y =-1.0cm to y = +0.7cm.
+Lowering of the monitor brightness may eliminate a significant amount of the diffuse echoes between B2 and B3 and wake identification of these interfaces easier.

 Significant Artifact: Speckle adds apparent texture to both walls, particularly the posterior wall in the area of B5.
 The "gap" in B4 is either a result of transducer misalignment or shadowing from strong reflectors on the anterior wall.
-The echoes in the region between B2 and B3 seem to indicate heterogeneous tissue in the media; however, the echoes are probably the result of ultrasound beam-arterial wall misalignment.
+The echoes in the region between B2 and B3 seem to indicate heterogeneous tissue in the media, however, the echoes are probably the result of ultrasound beam-arterial wall misalignment.